Yavor Konov

-Yavor Svetozarov Konov Явор Светозаров Конов, (born 23 October 1964 in Sofia, Bulgaria), is a Bulgarian classical pianist, professor, author and translator of books, articles and textbooks in music.
+Yavor Svetozarov Konov Явор Светозаров Конов, (born 23 October 1964), is a Bulgarian classical pianist, professor, author and translator of books, articles and textbooks in music.

 Early life and education

-Yavor Konov studied piano with Lyubomir Pipkov at the National Music High School in Sofia in 1983 and in 1991 he studied musicology (polyphony) and chorus conducting at the National Academy of Music, Sofia.
+Born in Sofia, Konov studied piano with Lyubomir Pipkov at the National Music High School there in 1983, and in 1991 he studied musicology (polyphony) and chorus conducting at the National Academy of Music, Sofia.
 Four years later he finished harpsichord master class in Orvieto, Italy.
 Successfully presented his theses, Konov became Doctor of Art in 1998 and Doctor of Art Sciences in 2006.

 Career

 For the period of November 1992 to November 2010 he worked at South-West University "Neofit Rilski" in Blagoevgrad.
 In 2005 Yavor Konov became Professor of Polyphony at the Department of Music at the Faculty of Arts.
 In 2008 he became Director of the University Resource Center for Francophone Studies at South-West University.
 Since December, 2010 Yavor Konov has been working as a professor at the Department of Music at New Bulgarian University, Sofia.
 He delivered lectures as a guest-lecturer at Sofia University and Krastyo Sarafov National Academy for Theatre and Film Arts, as well.

 Besides being a lecturer, prof. Konov was a co-founder and secretary of the Music Society "Vassil Stefanov" (Sofia).
 He was also a deputy editor-in-chief of the magazine Music.
 Yesterday.
 Today from its setting up to 2012.